nandahkrishna/OldWebsite/_pages/cv.md

 Achievements
 ======
-* Top team at the MLH Local Hack Day 2018 at Chennai organized by Build2Learn
+* Top team at the MLH Local Hack Day 2018 organized by Build2Learn in Chennai

 * Merit Scholarship for Rank 1 in CSE Department for Semesters 1 & 2